LibreCAD/docs/ref/coordinates.rst

 Isometric Drawings
 ------------------

 LibreCAD can also be used to create drawing with a **Isometric** projection.
 An isometric projection allows LibreCAD to represent a three-dimensional object in two dimensions.
-The **Grid** tab of :ref:`Drawing Preferences <draw-pref>' allows users to set the grid to suit isomentric drawings.
+The **Grid** tab of :ref:`Drawing Preferences <draw-pref>` allows users to set the grid to suit isomentric drawings.